egberts/egberts.github.io-src/content/articles/dnssec-algorithm-ids.md

 How To Create Algorithm-specific Keys
 =====================================

-Utility <code>dnssec-keygen</code> can make most of the algorithms:
+Utility <code>dnssec-keygen</code> can use most of the following algorithms:

     RSA | RSAMD5 | DSA | RSASHA1 | NSEC3RSASHA1 | NSEC3DSA |
     RSASHA256 | RSASHA512 | ECCGOST |